 Goodwill Park has Falmouth’s only freshwater public beach.
 Surrounded by town forest, Grew’s Pond is a favorite spot for many, especially families with small children, and local fishermen too.
 A town lifeguard is on duty in summer.
 Parking is ample and does not require a sticker.
 Restrooms are also available.

 Within the park’s 86 acres, visitors may choose to play volleyball, horseshoes and other lawn games, or go picnicking, kayaking and canoeing.
 Two pavilions are available for public use, as are the fire grills throughout the park.
 Groups of more than 14 people are required to obtain a permit at Falmouth Town Hall, 59 Town Hall Square, Falmouth, MA 02540, (508) 548-7611.

-Wooded paths connect Goodwill Park to the trails around Long Pond, which is popular for walking, running and mountain biking.
+Wooded paths connect Goodwill Park to the trails around Long Pond, which is popular for walking, running and mountain biking (and for occasional cross-country skiing and snowshoeing).
 The park is home to a variety of tree species including red pine, white pine, hickory, beech, locust, oak, and Norway and red spruce.
 This diversity helps to strengthen the overall health of trees in Falmouth.